Carlos Parra

 Branching Out Inequality: The Impact of Credit Equality Policies (with Jacelly Cespedes, Erica Xuewei Jiang, and Jinyuan Zhang)

-• Selected Presentations (including scheduled): HEC-McGill Winter Finance Conference, NBER Corporate Finance, UNC Conference on Wealth Inequality Solutions, Fed Philadelphia Mortgage Market Conference, CFPB Research Conference, NY Fed / NYU Stern Conference on Financial Intermediation, European Banking – Tilburg Summit
+• Selected Presentations (including scheduled): NBER Corporate Finance, Fed Philadelphia Mortgage Market Conference, CFPB Research Conference, NY Fed / NYU Stern Conference on Financial Intermediation, European Banking – Tilburg Summit, AFA

 We uncover that the Community Reinvestment Act (CRA), a major policy aimed to reduce geographic inequality in credit access, can widen disparities across regions, despite enhancing credit equality within certain regions.
 This adverse effect arises because banks withdraw branches from economically disadvantaged areas to sidestep the rules.
 As financial activities shift towards shadow banks, the adverse impact of the CRA is amplified, expanding the set of disadvantaged areas suffering from branch withdrawals.
 Using a regression discontinuity design centered on a CRA eligibility threshold, we estimate banks' shadow costs of violating the CRA.
 We then show that banks with higher costs of CRA violation retract their branches from disadvantaged areas following the expansion of shadow banks.
 This retraction results in declines in small business lending, business establishments, and employment, predominantly in low-income neighborhoods within these disadvantaged regions.
 Such dynamics could contribute to the worsening cross-region disparities in credit access observed over the recent decade